 These very localised organisations, ranging in size from 10 to 150 people, are acting as guardians of polling stations, and using civil disobedience tactics to defend the right to vote.
 This involves flyposting, telling people where they can vote, setting up phone networks and legal advice, and providing a physical space for activists to rest, to cook and to eat.
 Those organisations are growing in every neighbourhood of the largest cities and in every town in Catalonia.

 There are probably three possible scenarios that will emerge the coming days.
 The first is that Spain wins: that it is successful in wiping out the resistance with a major re-centalisation of the state and the wholesale erosion of civil rights.
-The second is a compromise between the Catalonian and Spanish political and business elites after 1 October, which might have disastrous implications for the left.The third, however, is that the presence of large numbers of people on the streets and a general strike that not only defensively challenges Spain’s repression, but opens more space for alternatives to the oppressive and crisis-ridden social and economic order.
+The second is a compromise between the Catalonian and Spanish political and business elites after 1 October, which might have disastrous implications for the left.

 In this scenario, the battle for independence in the ballot box will be quickly replaced by battles for control in workplaces and in neighbourhoods.
 Of course, the real outcome will probably be some unstable equilibrium of those scenarios.
 It is not beyond the realm of possibility though that the ‘Committees in Defence of the Referendum’ will be replaced by ‘Committees in Defence of the Revolution’.